DustinAlandzes/scrape-duolingo-audio/README.md

 * match audio links to words/phrases
 * download audio
 * create anki deck with genanki
+* see if I can incorporate the styling provided in the json
 * setup dockerfile and make headless